-As indicated in Chapter 3 and required by Mitigation Measure 4.2-1, the applicant is required to prepare and implement a Site Restoration Plan.
+As indicated in Chapter 3 and required by Mitigation Measure 4.2-1b, the project applicant shall adhere to the terms of the site restoration plan that has been submitted to Imperial County to return the property to its existing agricultural condition.
 In any land restoration project, it is necessary to minimize disruption to topsoil or stockpiled topsoil for later use during restoration following project decommissioning.
-As previously noted in the setting discussion, soil resources within the study areas have a LCC rating ranging from II to III.
+As previously noted in the setting discussion, soil resources within the project study areas have a LCC rating ranging from II to III.
 Based on these classifications, one may conclude that on-site soil resources rank relatively high in terms of their suitability for agricultural cultivation (e.g., effective rooting depth, soil texture, nutrient holding capacity, etc.).
 With the implementation of the projects, it is possible that the physical and chemical makeup of the soil materials within the upper soil horizon may change during construction and associated stockpiling operations.
-Improper soil stockpiling and management of the stockpiles could result in increased decomposition of soil organic materials, increased leaching of plant-available nitrogen, and depletion of soil biota communities (e.g., Rhizobium or Frankia).
+Improper soil stockpiling and management of the stockpiles could result in increased decomposition of soil organic materials, increased leaching of plantavailable nitrogen, and depletion of soil biota communities (e.g., Rhizobium or Frankia).
 Each of these circumstances could have an adverse effect on the future productivity of the restored soils.
-Any reductions in agricultural productivity could significantly limit the types of crops (e.g., deeper rooting crops, orchards, etc.) that may be grown within the study areas in the future.
+Any reductions in agricultural productivity could significantly limit the types of crops (e.g., deeper rooting crops, orchards, etc.) that may be grown within the project study areas in the future.
 This is considered a significant impact attributable to the projects.
-However, implementation of Mitigation Measure 4.2-1 would reduce this impact to a level less than significant.
+However, implementation of Mitigation Measure 4.2-1b would reduce this impact to a level less than significant.